-Every factor that is responsible for visual hierarchy needs to be carefully incorporated in order to adequately guide the users from one action to another, present content in a specific fashion that matches with the way users prioritise and process information and create a positive emotional response.
+Every factor that is responsible for visual hierarchy needs to be carefully incorporated in order to adequately guide the users from one action to another, present content in a specific fashion that matches the way users prioritize and process information, and create a positive emotional response.
 The best way to test your website’s visual hierarchy is to completely blur it out and see which elements stand out the most.
 If an undesired element is standing out, then you need to modify your design.

 A website’s homepage should always include the most rudimentary messages you want to convey to your visitors.
 The most important ideas, as well as your website’s main targets, need to be accurately represented on the homepage in order for the message to be properly conveyed.
 When it comes to homepage design, keeping it simple is the way to go.
 All the important content and website elements such as calls-to-action should be kept above the fold and all the pages properly linked.
 Finally, make sure you link the company’s logo to your website’s homepage on every page of your website.

 People visit your website with a specific purpose, whether it’s looking for information or locating a particular product or a service.
-This is exactly the reason why it’s important to help the users find what they’re looking for without too much hassle.
+This is exactly the reason why it’s important to help users find what they’re looking for without too much hassle.
 Visitors should use your website’s navigation with ease and know exactly where they should click in order to navigate through the pages and reach the one they need.
-When designing the navigation menu, always use clear titles inside the primary navigation, add links in the footer and never use more than three levels of navigation.
+When designing the navigation menu, always use clear titles inside the primary navigation, add links in the footer, and never use more than three levels of navigation.

 The text is a major part of every website’s design, as it carries your company’s marketing message and explains what your website is all about.
 If your content isn’t user-friendly, then your marketing message doesn’t stand a chance.
-The best ways to improve your website’s readability is to use a large enough font for the text to be legible, keep the line length at 50 to 60 characters per line, use bolding and italics appropriately, incorporate bulleted lists and never underline words unless they are links.
+The best ways to improve your website’s readability are to use a large enough font for the text to be legible, keep the line length at 50 to 60 characters per line, use bolding and italics appropriately, incorporate bulleted lists, and never underline words unless they are links.

 External and internal links